hazelcast/hazelcast/hazelcast-documentation/src/JEEIntegration.md

 }
 %>
 ```

 ### Resource Adapter Configuration

-Deploying and configuring Hazelcast resource adapter is no different than any other resource adapter since it is a standard JCA resource adapter but resource adapter installation and configuration is container specific, so please consult your J2EE vendor documentation for details.
+Deploying and configuring Hazelcast resource adapter is no different than any other resource adapter since it is a standard JCA resource adapter.
+However, resource adapter installation and configuration is container specific, so please consult your J2EE vendor documentation for details.
 Most common steps are:

-1. Add the `hazelcast.jar` to container's classpath.
+1. Add the `hazelcast-`*version*`.jar` to container's classpath.
 Usually there is a lib directory that is loaded automatically by the container on startup.
-2. `Deployhazelcast-ra.rar`.
-Usually there is a some kind of deploy directory.
+2. Deploy `hazelcast-ra-`*version*`.rar`.
+Usually there is some kind of a deploy directory.
 Name of the directory varies by container.
-3. Make container specific configurations when/after deploying `hazelcast-ra.rar`.
+3. Make container specific configurations when/after deploying `hazelcast-ra-`*version*`.rar`.
 Besides container specific configurations, JNDI name for Hazelcast resource is set.
 4. Configure your application to use the Hazelcast resource.
-Updating web.xml and/or ejb-jar.xml to let container know that your application will use the Hazelcast resource and define the resource reference.
+Update `web.xml` and/or `ejb-jar.xml` to let container know that your application will use the Hazelcast resource and define the resource reference.
 5. Make container specific application configuration to specify JNDI name used for the resource in the application.

 ### Sample Glassfish v3 Web Application Configuration

-1. Place the `hazelcast-<version>.jar` into `GLASSFISH_HOME/glassfish/domains/domain1/lib/ext/` directory.
+1. Place the `hazelcast-`*version*`.jar` into `GLASSFISH_HOME/glassfish/domains/domain1/lib/ext/` directory.
-2. Place the `hazelcast-ra-<version>.rar` into `GLASSFISH_HOME/glassfish/domains/domain1/autodeploy/` directory
+2. Place the `hazelcast-ra-`*version*`.rar` into `GLASSFISH_HOME/glassfish/domains/domain1/autodeploy/` directory.
 3. Add the following lines to the `web.xml` file.

 ```xml
 <resource-ref>
     <res-ref-name>HazelcastCF</res-ref-name>